Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Conclusions and future work

 \subsection{Future work}

 While we have attempted to perform a complete and self-consistent study, there are many still open questions that need to be answered.
 Several extensions of the work have also been mentioned throughout the article.
 These have all been left for future research at this point, as we think it may be more beneficial to share the insight obtained thus far with the scientific community to allow others to make use of our results if they find them helpful.
-Here we list the ideas for future work that were generated in the course of our research to date. \begin{enumerate} \item First of all, it would be excellent to generalise LLT to 3D, where the logic and conceptual picture are largely unchanged, but the practical framework and the technology are not yet in place (everything beyond obtaining $u$ and performing simple mathematical operations on it).
-This would open the door to a large number of possible studies in 3D. \item Second, one could study the effect of the spectral properties of the disorder on the mobility edge predicted by LLT.
-Is there a sensible relation, as one would hope?
-Is there a mobility edge at very high energies, after all?
-In our work so far, we have seen no direct evidence of it, and yet it is quite possible that it could exist. \item We need to compare $\xi_D$ extracted from density profiles and from $\rho(L)$, both obtained through time-dependent simulations, more thoroughly (for more parameter sets) to gain confidence in the connection between them. \item It would be very interesting to check the dependence of $\xi_D$ from time-dependent simulations on the wavepacket wavefront, as multidimensional tunnelling suggests that such a dependence should exist. \item A related question is whether it is at all possible to compute $\xi_D$ from the geometrical ray construction of multidimensional tunnelling of incoming waves impinging on a potential barrier.
-It appears to be a monumental task, but perhaps a new idea could spark progress in this direction. \item One should also investigate the functional dependence of $\xi_E$ and $\xi_D$ on the fill factor, $V_0$, and the shape of the scatterers.
+Here we list the ideas for future work that were generated in the course of our research to date. \begin{enumerate} \item It may be possible to perform the LLT calculation of $\xi_E$ for a system where the Green's functions approach would be applicable, even if it would only provide approximate results, and compare the two. \item It would be excellent to generalise LLT to 3D, where the logic and conceptual picture are largely unchanged, but the practical framework and the technology are not yet in place (everything beyond obtaining $u$ and performing simple mathematical operations on it).
+This would open the door to a large number of possible studies in 3D. \item While the LLT prediction of a mobility edge has been found unphysical, the finite size and given shape of the potential scatterers used imply that there \textit{may} still exist a mobility edge due to the presence of a form of spatial correlations.
+If so, this energy cut off must lie quite high.
+Can it be reached and investigated, with time-dependent simulations or otherwise? \item One should investigate the functional dependence of $\xi_E$ (obtained from $\xi(t)$) and $\bar{\xi}$ on the fill factor, $V_0$, and the width of the scatterers.
 At the moment, this can only be done by running large numbers of simulations at different parameters and examining the dependence explicitly, hoping to discover the functional form by inspection. \item What effect does the shape of the scatterers have?
 We have limited ourselves to 2D Gaussian peaks (of more or less constant width) for the entire paper.
 What would happen if we changed the width, or even made the scatterers, say, square? \item It would be interesting to study finite size effects on the localisation length in a similar fashion as we have done here, but holding $L=W$ and increasing the size of the system progressively. \item Can the sign problem of the LLT-Anderson model be solved, possibly through requiring approximate orthogonality of the NNC states?
 How useful is the model if it can be? \item One should test the effect of interactions more thoroughly.
 There are many possibilities here -- so far we have only done the simplest, most basic tests. \end{enumerate} Thus, the stage is set for quite an extensive and active future research in this field.